In the last months Non-Fungible Tokens (NFT) have taken the world by storm, especially in digital art and collectibles’ space.

 There are amazing stories on this space.
 Beeple, an NFT Creator, made a record sale of his “Everydays: The First 5000 Days” NFT on first-of-its-kind auction at Christie’s for $69 million.
 Tom Osman, an NFT Investor, invested 1,7 ETH in an NFT project called EtherRock and sold it 19 days after for 400 ETH (more than $1 Million dollars at current rates).

-If you want to have a good picture of how much volume the NFT market is moving, check this stats.
+If you want to have a good picture of how much volume the NFT market is moving, check these stats.

 NFT stands for non-fungible-token, which basically means that it represents a unique digital item on a blockchain.
 Non-fungible means that you can’t exchange one of its units with another and necessarily have the same value (on the opposite, US Dollars are fungible).